-Hi, my name is Don Carter.
-I've been in private practice as a psychotherapist for nearly 30 years during which time I have been employed at several mental health agencies around Mid-Missouri.
-During the eight years prior to going solo, I managed the Behavioral Health Program at Capital Region Medical Center in Jefferson City, MO.
-My primary specialty areas include addictions, codependency, and Adult/Child Syndrome.
-I have extensive experience providing therapy for...
+Currently, in addition to his practice, Don is a Behavioral Health Consultant at the Community Health Center in Jefferson City, MO.
+During the eight years prior to going solo, Don managed the Behavioral Health Checmical Dependency Program at Capital Region Medical Center in Jefferson City, MO.
+While Don's primary specialties include addictions, codependency, and Adult/Child Syndrome, he also has extensive experience providing therapy for...

 I'm sure I am a counselor today because that's what God planned for my life.
 I believe the things I've experienced have made me better able to understand my clients.
 I grew up in a family where depression, rage, abuse and suicide were the norm.